sundeepbassi/supershop_v1/README.md

 On 16 June 2022 found that shopping bag icon was not working and checked code and found </a> was at the end of code on line 82 of base.html and once this was removedd the icon did work.

 Remaining bugs

+Resolved Issues

+On the 21st of August I had to contact tutor support whether the dj_database_url and psycopg2-binary installations would be compatabile versions for the project.
+The tutor support informed me that having the incorrect versions may cause errors amd guided me innstalling the correct versions into my requirements.txt file with the migrate command.

 Security